0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

     }
 }
 ```
-Since memory is a word-addressable byte array, its getter and setter methods will require an `offset` and a `size`.
+Since memory is a word-addressable byte array, its getter and setter methods require an `offset` and a `size`.
 Note that when setting a value, its size can be derived from its length.
 ```rs
 impl Memory {
     /// Returns a byte slice of the memory region at the given offset.